 Early History: The Walker Years and Legacy

-The Department of Community Medicine and Health Care was established in 1971, as described in the Dean’s Advisory Committee report of May 12:
+The Department of Public Health Sciences (formerly the Department of Community Medicine and Health Care) was established in 1971, as described in the Dean's Advisory Committee report of May 12:

 This department will have responsibility for health services research, teaching and services within its several areas of interest… and would represent for the School of Medicine a common ground for behavioral, social, and clinical scientists to pursue their interests and develop programs in research, service, and teaching which reflect the special insights of their several disciplines.

 The early department, led by James E. C. Walker, M.D., M.S., developed many of the core components of the medical school including family medicine, primary care, the medical humanities, geriatrics, occupational health, and health care administration.
 Faculty and students were encouraged to see health and illness at the levels of both individual care and community (societal) need.
 “Community Health” was deemed to represent not only care of patients within the community, but the health of the population at large.
 Prevention included both individual health behavior and environmental measures to control hazards and develop services that reduce health risks.

 During the next decade, the department guided the evolution of the Primary Care Clerkship to involve all the other departments with responsibilities for primary care.
 In 1977, the Burgdorf Health Center was placed under the jurisdiction of Public Health Sciences.
 The department also helped to develop new undergraduate and graduate programs in family medicine, serving as an incubator for the Division of Family Medicine, which became a department in its own right in 1975.